Doing business in Spain? Here’s your corporate tax guide

 Minimum tax for multinationals (EU Pillar Two)

-• Spain now applies a Top-Up Tax as per EU regulations.
+• Spain applies a Top-Up Tax in line with EU regulations.

 • Ensures a minimum 15% tax rate for global groups with revenue above €750 million.